Japanese Nissan executive tapped to replace Ghosn as CEO

-TOKYO (AP) — Carlos Ghosn, who leads Nissan and Renault, has tapped Hiroto Saikawa, a veteran Japanese executive at Nissan, to replace him as chief executive at the Japanese automaker, although Ghosn will stay on as chairman.
+TOKYO (AP) — Carlos Ghosn, who leads the Nissan-Renault-Mitsubishi alliance, is handing over the helm at Nissan to Hiroto Saikawa, a veteran Japanese executive at Nissan, but Ghosn is staying on as chairman.

-Nissan Motor Co., based in Yokohama, made the announcement in a statement Thursday.
-The appointment, effective April 1, will be up for shareholders’ approval in June.
+Saikawa will become chief executive at Nissan Motor Co., based in Yokohama, effective April 1, and up for shareholders’ approval in June, the company said Thursday.

-Ghosn, sent in by Renault SA of France in 1999, led near-bankrupt Nissan to a turnaround, but has said for years he hoped to hand over the running of Nissan.
+Ghosn, sent in by Renault SA of France in 1999, led near-bankrupt Nissan to a turnaround.
+He has said for years he hoped to hand over the running of Nissan.

 Most Read Stories